Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Introduction

 The empirical setting of overtime pay involves confronting two challenges that are not typical of existing bunching-design analyses.
 Firstly, 40 hours is not an ``arbitrary'' point and bunching there could arise in part from factors other than it being the location of the kink.
 I use two strategies to estimate the amount of bunching that would exist at 40 absent the FLSA, and deliver clean estimates of the rule's effect.
 My preferred approach exploits the fact that when a worker makes use of paid-time-off hours these do not count towards that week's overtime threshold, shifting the location of the kink week-to-week in a plausibly idiosyncratic way.
-A second feature of the overtime setting is that work hours may not be set unilaterally by one party: in principle either the firm or the worker could have control over a given worker's schedule.
-I provide evidence that week-to-week variation in hours tends to be driven by firms, but show that even when bargaining weight between workers and firms is arbitrary and heterogeneous, bunching at 40 hours is informative about labor demand rather than supply.
+A second feature of the overtime setting is that work hours may not be set unilaterally by one party: in principle either the firm or the worker could choose a given worker's schedule.
+I provide evidence that week-to-week variation in hours is mostly driven by firms.
+Even if bargaining weight between workers and firms varies arbitrarily, I show that bunching at 40 hours is informative about labor demand rather than supply.

 Empirically, I find that the FLSA overtime rule does in fact reduce hours of work among hourly workers, despite the theoretical possibility that offsetting wage adjustments might eliminate any such effect \citep{trejo_effects_1991}.
 My preferred estimate suggests that about one quarter of the bunching observed at 40 among hourly workers is due to the FLSA, and those working at least 40 hours work, on average, about 30 minutes less in a week than they would absent the time-and-a-half rule.
 Across specifications, I obtain estimates of the local wage elasticity of weekly hours demand near 40 hours in the range $-0.04$ to $-0.19$, indicating that firms are fairly resistant to changing hours to avoid overtime payments.
-A back-of-the-envelope calculation using these effects suggests that FLSA regulation creates about 700,000 jobs (relative to an estimated 100 million non-exempt workers), despite a \mbox{reduction in total hours}.